 Skip ahead to:

 The Text Comparison tool is the best way to compare translations word-by-word.
 It allows you to compare multiple texts to quickly spot similarities and differences with visual markers.

 You can open the Text Comparison tool in two ways:

 - Tools menu: click Tools and click Text Comparison.

-- Context menu: right-click any Bible text and choose Text Comparison in the right-hand column of the context menu.
+- Context menu: right-click any Bible text, ensure either of the Selection or Reference options on the left are selected and choose Text Comparison in the right-hand column of the context menu.

 Next, add your desired passage in the reference box and press Enter.

 With the tool open, choose the translations you’d like to compare by clicking the highlighted translation abbreviations and adding all desired translations to the list.
 By default, translations are compared against your current (or most recent) active version.

 To visually display the difference between your base translation and your selected comparison translations, select the show differences icon.
 Differences show in blue with an indicator revealing the base text on hover.
 Click the show base text icon to show the base text inline with the comparison version, which reveals the base text inline with a strikethrough styling.